 However, laptop chargers are not expensive pieces of hardware.
 Units with between 10,000 and 20,000 mAh typically cost $10 to $35.
 Chargers with 20,000 mAh or more typically cost $35 to $75.

 You could also purchase a laptop charger with a far greater capacity.
 These units run from $200 to $300 and are usually heavy and not very portable.
 They are designed primarily with emergency situations and camping scenarios in mind.

 The applications for a portable laptop charger are numerous.
 Here are some situations in which the charger might come in handy.

 If you spend time on a train or in a car on the way to work, consider using this time to charge your devices.
 Many portable laptop chargers can accommodate multiple devices at once.

-Coffee shops, airports, and coworking spaces are a great places to charge your devices … if you can find an open outlet, that is.
+Coffee shops, airports, and coworking spaces are great places to charge your devices … if you can find an open outlet.
 Having a portable laptop charger with you provides peace of mind when you can’t sit near an outlet.